albertqi/tamarin-workshop/ex1/README.md

 Does it hold?
 What would you expect?

+- Yes, the `Secrecy` lemma does hold.
+This is exactly what we would expect since we do not leak the message or the secret key.

 ## Step 2

 It is a common modelling pattern in Tamarin to include a rule that leaks a participant's key.